-This is an overview of creating accessible Excel spreadsheets using Microsoft Excel.
+This page is an overview of creating accessible Excel spreadsheets using Microsoft Excel.
 Accessible spreadsheets allow information to be readily available for assistive technology.
 Screen readers can easily navigate the content when accessibility is considered during the design process.
 This will not only benefit people with disabilities, but overall usability will improve for all users.
 Accessibility is for everyone.

 - Always add accessibility to an Excel Sheet during the design/creation process.
 Do not wait until the end to add accessibility.

 - Use the Accessibility Checker to scan your spreadsheets.